-Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must disclose beneficial ownership information under Switzerland's anti-money laundering regulations.
-People with Significant Control (PSC) Register Not fully implemented, although there are existing frameworks for UBO reporting.
-Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% oland, as an EU member state, has fully adopted the EU's regulations on beneficial ownership transparency.
+Switzerland does not yet have a fully implemented People with Significant Control (PSC) register or a system for tracking overseas entities owning Swiss assets or businesses.
+B nust disclose beneficial nformation under 's anti-money laundering plemented, although there frameworks for UBO oland, as an EU member state, has fully adopted the EU's regulations on beneficial ownership transparency.
 This includes a People with Significant Control (PSC) register that tracks individuals who own or control 25% or more of a company's shares or voting rights.
 The information is stored in the Central Register of Beneficial Owners (CRBO), which is accessible to authorities and certain stakeholders.